kennedybm/kennedybm/README.md

 ### 🧑‍💻 About Me

 - 💻 I enjoy working on frontend and backend web applications.
-- 🌱 I'm currently learning more about TypeScript.
+- 🌱 I'm currently learning Java.
 - 👥 I’m looking to collaborate on open source projects!
 - I'm currently working in the back end of [Motors Shop](https://github.com/kennedybm/Motors-Shop-API).